 So even if you don’t use LogicMonitor’s memcached monitoring, be sure to practice safe ops, and get some monitoring.

 Want to learn more about monitoring, and how to practice safe operations in your environment?
-Schedule a free consultation with one of our experienced operations staff.
+Setup a trial of LogicMonitor and get a free consultation with one of our experienced operations staff.

 One of the many great things about working at LogicMonitor is that we get to use our product to solve business needs.
 Personally, I like having someone asks us “I need to monitor X”, and be able to deliver custom monitors for X, within a few hours.